 This program seeks to separate out those that are truly serious about learning versus those that just want letters above all else; quality of education be damned.

-Pre-requisite: The 47+ part Video Series is a course pre-requisite so viewing the entire series is required and expected prior to attendance.
+Co-requisite: The 70+ part Video Series is a course co-requisite so viewing the entire series is not required prior to attendance.
 This allows you to maximize your hands on time gaining practical experience.

 The Course material is as follows:

 1. History of TV